NatasyaH/display-html5-compass/readme.md

 ### gulp bundle-dc

 Bundles contents of */dist* into 1 zip file for upload to DC Studio.
+Contents must exist to be zipped.

 ## Implementation Notes